pingiun/BAPC2018-website/index.md

 menu: main
 ---

 ### About the BAPC

 The Benelux Algorithm Programming Contest (BAPC) is a contest in which about 50 teams from leading universities in Luxemburg, Belgium and the Netherlands are served a series of algorithmic problems/puzzles.
 The goal of each team is to solve as many puzzles as possible within the set time limit.
 Solutions need to be programmed out on a computer and can be submitted to a semi-automated judging system, after which the solution is checked.
 The teams that have solved the most puzzles at the end of the contest qualify for the Northwestern European Regional Contest (NWERC).
 In this regional competition the teams can qualify themselves for a ticket to the International Collegiate Programming Contest (ICPC), also known as the World Finals.

 The BAPC {{site.year}} will take place on <b>{{site.day}}</b> at the Radboud University in Nijmegen, The Netherlands and is co-organised by <a href='https://www.desda.org/' target="_blank">Desda</a>
 and <a href='https://thalia.nu' target="_blank">Thalia</a>.

-Further information will be released at a later date.
+### How to participate

+Teams usually qualify themselves by participating in one of the [preliminaries](/preliminaries.html).
+After the preliminaries, the best teams will be selected for participation in the BAPC.
+Teams with three members get preference over those with less, and all should be affiliated with the same instutition in the Benelux.
+If you have a team and want to participate in the BAPC, but are not close enough to a preliminary, please [reach out to us](/contact.html).

-#### Previous contests
+### Previous contests

 <ul id="previousContests">
     {% assign previous = site.year | minus : 1 %}